Head Office

 Finance Assistant

 Busisiwe is a seasoned professional with 6 years of working experience in the banking industry and customer liaising roles.
-She has long-standing experience working as a finance consultant in the bank and began her career as an officer front line and progressed to customer consultant.
+She has long-standing experience working as a finance consultant in the bank and began her career as an front-line officer and progressed to customer consultant.
 She also has bookkeeping as well as finance assistant experience.

 She holds a National Diploma in Auditing and a Certificate in Accounting from the Cape Peninsula University of Technology.
 Her interests include early childhood development as well as creating safe spaces for young women and other underserved minorities in educational institutes.